prem-muthedath/timer/README.md

 1. Create a class that encapsulates the set of your timing tests.
 This class must be a subclass of `TimingTests.java` in the `framework` folder.
-Ensure as well that all timing tests (i.e., test methods to be timed) in your class are public methods.
+Ensure as well that all timing tests (i.e., the test methods to be timed) in your class are public methods.
 You can use existing set of timing tests (such as `SetVsArrayList.java`) as a template;
 2. Place the java file of your new class in `src/tests/timer` folder;
 3. Invoke your timing tests class in the `main()` method of